leomarkcastro/react-scaling-view/README.md

 Contains the dialog component.

 - `children`: This is the content of the scalable view.
 - `canvasSettings.aspectRatioPreserveOption`: This is the aspect ratio preserve option.
-The default value is `xMidyMid`.
+The default value is `xMidYMid meet`.
 You can read more about this in [MDN](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/preserveAspectRatio).
 - `canvasSettings.mainWidth`: This is the desired native width of the content.
 This will set the pixel size of where the children component would be rendered.
 To resize the actual scalable width, use `propsFor.parentSvg.width` The default value is `100`.
 - `canvasSettings.mainHeight`: This is the desired native height of the content.
 This will set the pixel size of where the children component would be rendered.
 To resize the actual scalable height, use `propsFor.parentSvg.height` The default value is `100`.
 - `propsFor.parentSvg`: This will pass the props to the parent svg element.